Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 Soundproofing is a tricky business, and you must temper your expectations because there are many ways for noise to travel around a building.
 It transmits through not only the air but also the building fabric, such as through timbers in your walls.

-Lower frequency sounds are the hardest to mitigate because they travel much further and can come through even the thickest of walls.
+Lower-frequency sounds are the hardest to mitigate because they travel much further and can come through even the thickest walls.

-Although any insulation that homeowners can add to a wall will help to reduce noise, an STC rating of 40 and above can be achieved using either spray foam insulation or mineral wool.
+Although any insulation that homeowners can add to a wall will help reduce noise, an STC rating of 40 and above can be achieved using spray foam insulation or mineral wool.

 Blown fiberglass will only get you an STC rating of 36, which will make a difference but falls short of the magic 40 rating for privacy.